 In addition, as part of the Company's overall strategy, the Company may seek to dispose of businesses and brands that are less profitable or are otherwise less of a strategic fit within its core portfolio.
 During fiscal 2019, for example, the Company divested its Hain Pure Protein reportable segment and its WestSoy® tofu, seitan and tempeh businesses.
 In fiscal 2020, the Company divested its Tilda business and its Arrowhead Mills®, SunSpire®, Europe's Best®, Casbah®, Rudi's Gluten-Free BakeryTM, Rudi's Organic Bakery® and Fountain of TruthTM brands.
-More recently, the Company divested its Danival® business in July 2020.
-Additionally, in the first quarter of fiscal 2021, the Company began to actively market the sale of the United Kingdom's fruit business, the Orchard House® Foods Limited business and associated brands, and thus, its assets and liabilities are classified as held for sale in the Company's Consolidated Balance Sheet as of September 30, 2020.
-See Note 4, Assets Held for Sale and Discontinued Operations, for additional information and discussion of this planned divestiture.
+During the first quarter of fiscal 2021, the Company divested its Danival® business.
+Additionally, in January 2021, subsequent to the end of second quarter of fiscal 2021, the Company completed the sale of its U.K. fruit business, primarily consisting of the Orchard House® Foods Limited business and associated brands.
+Assets and liabilities of this business are classified as held for sale in the Company's Consolidated Balance Sheet as of December 31, 2020.
+See Note 4, Assets Held for Sale and Discontinued Operations, for additional information.